 All courses and workshops are led by dedicated simulation educators with years of simulation experience, many of whom are on the faculty of Harvard Medical School.

 The Center for Medical Simulation’s Gateway Debriefing Skills Workshop introduces healthcare education faculty to the foundational practices of the Debriefing with Good Judgment© method of debriefing.
-This innovative workshop combines an immersive, daylong, in-person learning experience with online learning that includes customized peer-to-peer and mentor feedback.
+This innovative workshop combines an immersive, daylong, in-person learning experience with supplemental online learning that includes customized peer-to-peer and mentor feedback.

 This intensive immersion in healthcare simulation is led by experienced simulation educators and covers all high-level elements and concepts involved in running a simulation program.
 Attendees join a growing community of Institute for Medical Simulation (IMS) graduates who are positioned as leaders in the field.
 Daily formats vary and include simulation scenarios, lectures, small and large group discussions, case studies, and practical exercises with feedback.